OnSchola/.github/profile/README.md

 ### DevOps

-Our DevOps team ensures smooth deployment, scalability, and security of the onSchool platform.
+Our DevOps team ensures smooth deployment, scalability, and security of the OnSchola platform.
 This involves CI/CD pipelines, server management, and monitoring.

 ### Join the Team

 We are always looking for passionate individuals to join our team.
 Whether you have expertise in development, design, education, or project management, we would love to hear from you.
-If you are interested in joining the onSchool team, please send us an email at [priyanshuverma@outlook.in] with a brief description of how you would like to contribute.
+If you are interested in joining the OnSchola team, please send us an email at [priyanshuverma@outlook.in] with a brief description of how you would like to contribute.

 ## Contact Us

 If you have any questions or need assistance, feel free to reach out to us at [priyanshuverma@outlook.in].

-Thank you for your interest in onSchool.
+Thank you for your interest in OnSchola.
 Together, let's transform the future of education!

 ## Code of Conduct